 For finding those places, cold contacting is the best way to go.
 Ask friends who have friends already working in the agencies you wish to work for.

-Would like to give Silicon Valley a go?
-Build your own happy path and apply!
-Besides California, you can also submit your application towards Singapore, Tokyo, or Shanghai.
+Would like to give Silicon Valley a go but don’t yet have the network or time for cold mailing and cold calling?
+Build your own happy path, apply to Startuplifers and leave all that to us.
+Besides California, you can also submit your application towards Singapore.

 Want reference stories?
 Read what Emma wrote about her experiences.